sksamuel/centurion/README.md

 #### Enveloping Actor

 The enveloping actor will wrap any incoming messages in an Envelope object, together with attributes describing that messsage.
 This pattern is used when you need to associate metadata with the message.
 The typical example would be when a correlation id is needed for a message exchange.

 #### Counting Latch

 The counting latch will buffer incoming messages until a predefined limit has been reached.
 Once the limit is reached it will then dispatch the buffered messages and any further messages will be sent as normal.

 #### Grouping Actor

 The grouping actor will buffer incoming messages into lists of a predefined size.
-Once the required number of messages has been received then those messages will be sent to the target actor as an array of messages.
+O nce the required number of messages has been received then those messages will be sent to the target actor as an array of messages.
+This is useful when you want to process messages in batches.

-#### Flow Control Actor
+#### Timeout Flow Control Actor

-The flow control actor is a reliable actor that will send messages to a target actor while ensuring that the number of outstanding (yet to be acknowleged messages) is below the set threshold.
-This actor is analogous to how TCP flow control works (hence the name).
+The TimeoutFlowControlActor is an actor that will send messages to a target actor while ensuring that the number of outstanding (yet to be acknowleged messages) does not exceed a set threshold.
+Each time an ack is received the next buffered message is sent.
+If no ack is received within a set period of time then that message is considered lost and the next message is sent.
+This actor is similar to how TCP flow control works except without the reliability side.

+#### Reliable Flow Control Actor

+The ReliableFlowControlActor will ensure delivery of messages to a target actor wile ensuring that the number of outstanding (yet to be acknowleged messages) does not exceed a set threshold.
+Each time an ack is received the next buffered message is sent.
+If no ack is received within a user defined duration then the message is resent.
+This actor is similar to how TCP flow control works.

+#### Ackknowledging Actor

+The AckknowledgingActor is an actor that will send an ack to the sender as soon as a message is received.
+This actor is most often used as the other end to the flow control actors.

 #### Aggregator

 The aggregator will combine messages with the same correlation id and then dispatch as an array to the target.
 The aggregating actor is created with the types of messages that are required before a "complete" message is ready.

 #### Periodic Actor

 The periodic actor broadcasts tick messages at a user defined interval.
 These tick messages can be used by an implementing actor to perform logic based on an interval.

 #### Timeout Actor